Intensive English Program Student Handbook

 1. We strongly recommend that once you have double-checked the room that you last remember having the item in, call or go to the Lost & Found Office at the Service Center in SCE.
 The telephone number is 413-5100 or 3-5100 from university phones.

 2. Report it to the UIC Police.
 Call the non-emergency number 996-2830 or 6-2830 from a university phone.
-A policeman will come to you to take your report.
+A policeman will contact you to take your report.

 Who can I ask if I have a question?